ekuns/getdata_assignment/README.md

 See the [Code Book](./CodeBook.md) for the full details of the data set, where it came from, what variables it contains, and the processing that was done.
+The Code Book also documents what to find in the data set that is the final output of this analysis.

 ## Assumptions of the processing script

 The processing script `run_analysis.R` assumes that the data set has already been manually downloaded (from the URL listed below).
-It further assumes that the data set was unzipped into the folder `UCI HAR Dataset` which R can find in its current working directory.
+It further assumes that the data set has been unzipped into the folder `UCI HAR Dataset` which R can find in its current working directory.

 As mentioned in the [Code Book](./CodeBook.md), you can download a copy of the original data set from this URL: